augustoamerico/expenses_fetcher/README.md

   debt: "Debt"
   income: "Income"
   transfer: "Transfer"
+  investment: "Investment"   # optional; used when Type is learned/suggested
   date_format: "%Y-%m-%d"
 ```

 Notes:
 - Regex tagger: map category names to a list of regex patterns; only the first item is used internally.
-- historic_from: include the key to enable; it will learn from your repository’s description→category pairs.
+- historic_from: include the key to enable; it will learn from your repository’s history by Description (Category and Type modes).
 - For Buxfer transfers, define “to/from” rules to correctly mark inter-account transfers.

 ---